Dimelkjohn/rectangles-on-image/README.md

 2) Udemy
 3) Youtube

-**Note:** I describe myself as a full stack developer but evidently, I'm a very visual orientated individual.
-So it will definately be great if I was considered for the frontend engineer position as well (I remember there being an opening).
+**Note:** I describe myself as a full stack developer but evidently, I'm a visual orientated individual.
+So it will definately be awesome if my application could be  considered for the frontend engineer position as well!